ThemesGravity

 Violas

-Jaime Laredo has graciously agreed to allow me to post portions of his recording of the Shostakovitch "Sonata for Viola and Piano Op.
+Jaime Laredo graciously agreed to allow me to post portions of his recording of the Shostakovitch "Sonata for Viola and Piano Op.
 147" .
 This was recorded using his Borman viola with dimensions of 15 7/8" and features Joseph Kalichstein on piano.
 Please click these links to hear various sections of the piece: Moderato Adaggio 1 Addagio 2

 The world premier of the Harbison Viola Concerto was also played on a Borman viola.